basho/riak-python-client/docs/bucket.rst

    riak-admin bucket-type create n_equals_1 '{"props":{"n_val":1}}'
    riak-admin bucket-type activate n_equals_1

-Note that these two properties may not be modified after creation:
-``consistent`` and ``datatype``.
-Other properties may be updated.
-Buckets grouped under a Bucket Type inherit all of the Type's properties.
-Each bucket may override individual properties but some properties cannot be overridden.

-Bucket Type administration is only supported via the ``riak-admin bucket-type`` command interface.
-This release does not include an API to perform these actions.
-However, the Python client has been updated to set and retrieve bucket properties for a bucket under a given Bucket Type.
+Bucket Type creation and activation is only supported via the ``riak-admin bucket-type`` command-line tool.
+Riak 2.0 does not include an API to perform these actions, but the Python client *can* :meth:`retrieve <BucketType.get_properties>` and :meth:`set
+<BucketType.set_properties>` bucket-type properties.

-If Bucket Types are not specifed, the *default* bucket type is used.
+If Bucket Types are not specified, the *default* bucket type is used.
 These buckets should be created via the :meth:`bucket()
 <riak.client.RiakClient.bucket>` method on the client object, like so::